 \introthmHopftheoremvone*

-In this theorem, the level mappings in the intermediate stages of the homotopy are merely branched covers and not Alexander maps.
+In these theorems, the level mappings in the intermediate stages of the homotopy are merely branched covers and not Alexander maps.

-We record also two normal forms for cubical Alexander maps $\bS^n \to \bS^n$.
-The first is the reduction to the identity, and the second to a winding map.
+Finally we record also two normal forms for cubical Alexander maps $\bS^n \to \bS^n$.
+The first is a reduction to the identity map, and the second to a winding map.

-\begin{theorem}[Normal forms for cubical Alexander maps] Let $K$ be a shellable cubical complex on $\bS^n$.
-Then an orientation preserving $K^\Delta$-Alexander map is branched cover homotopic to \begin{enumerate} \item the identity map $\bS^n \to \bS^n$ expanded by free simple covers, and to \item a winding map $\bS^n \to \bS^n$. \end{enumerate} \end{theorem}
+\begin{theorem}[Normal forms for cubical Alexander maps] Let $n\geq 2$ and $(K,f)$ be a shellable cubical Alexander $n$-complex on $\bS^n$ for which the Alexander map $f \colon \bS^n\to \bS^n$ is orientation preserving.
+Then $f$ is quasiregularly homotopic \begin{enumerate} \item to a controlled expansion of the identity map $\bS^n \to \bS^n$ by simple covers, and \item to a winding map $\bS^n \to \bS^n$. \end{enumerate} \end{theorem}